firefox-devtools/debugger/docs/community-team.md

 # :heart: Firefox Debugger Community Team :heart:

-debugger.html community team members help shepherd the community.They are here to help mentor new comers, review pull requests, and facilitate issue discussions.
+debugger.html community team members help shepherd the community.They are here to help mentor newcomers, review pull requests, and facilitate issue discussions.
 They are a fantastic resource and genuinely friendly human beings.

 ## Primary Role Descriptions